eli-pavlov/realtime-cicd-project/README.md

 Runs on Ubuntu runner.
 Checks out the codebase with full history (fetch-depth: 0).
 Analyzes the code using the SonarCloud action, providing required secrets (GITHUB_TOKEN and SONAR_TOKEN) via environment variables.
-Additional arguments for the SonarCloud scanner can be specified in the args section (e.g., -Dsonar.projectName=${{ secrets.SONAR_PROJECT_KEY }}).
+Additional arguments for the SonarCloud scanner can be specified in the args section (e.g., -Dsonar.projectKey=${{ secrets.SONAR_PROJECT_KEY }}).

 **Snyk Static Application Security Testing**:

 Runs on Ubuntu runner.
 Checks out the codebase.
 Uses the Snyk action for IaC file scanning, providing the SNYK_TOKEN secret in the environment.
 Includes the continue-on-error: true option to keep the workflow running even if Snyk finds issues.
-This allows for potential manual review.
+This allows for manual review.

 **Build and deploy app (Requires successful completion of previous jobs):**